rjnp2/Heart_Attack-EDA-Prediction/README.md

 # Heart_Attack-EDA-Prediction

-Welcome to this project on Loan Prediction Practice Problem.
+Welcome to this project on Heart Attack Analysis & Prediction.

 ## Objective: